bhk/scam/reference.md

 ### Dictionaries

-Dictionaries are associative arrays, similar to "a-lists" in Lisp, "dictionaries" in Python, "hashes" in Perl, "tables" in Lua, and so on.
+A dictionary is an ordered list of pairs.
+These can be used to represent unordered associations of keys and values, filling the role of "dictionaries" in Python, "hashes" in Perl, or "tables" in Lua, and so on.
-Each dictionary is a list of key-value pairs.

-A number of functions are provided for working with dictionaries:
+The `core` library provides the following functions operate on pairs:

  - `(dict-get KEY DICT)` retrieves the VALUE element of the first pair matching KEY.

+ - `(dict-set KEY VALUE DICT)` returns a new dictionary in which KEY is associated with VALUE, and no other pairs have a key equal to KEY.

  - `(dict-find KEY DICT)` returns the first pair matching KEY.

- - `(dict-key PAIR)` extract the "key" element from PAIR.
+ - `(dict-key PAIR)` extracts the "key" element from PAIR.

- - `(dict-value PAIR)` extract the "value" element from PAIR.
+ - `(dict-value PAIR)` extracts the "value" element from PAIR.

- - `(dict-compact DICT)` removes pairs from DICT that are preceded by another pair sharing the same KEY.
+ - `(dict-compact DICT)` returns a new dictionary in which each key occurs only once, bound to the first value associated with it in DICT.

+ - `(dict-collate DICT)` creates a new dictionary in which each key from DICT appears only once, bound to a vector of *all* its values in DICT.

  - `(dict-keys DICT)` returns a vector of all keys in DICT.

 An empty dictionary, `{}`, is equivalent to `nil`.

-A dictionary with one item is equivalent to a single pair.
-Pairs can be combined using `append`.
+Since dictionaries are word lists, the word-based functions -- `firstword`, `word`, `wordlist`, `rest`, ... -- can be used to obtain pairs or sequences of pairs.
+Pairs or dictionaries can be combined using `append`.
+Use `foreach`, not `for`, to iterate over a dictionary or construct a dictionary.

+    > (word 2 {a: "A", b: "B", c: "C"})
+    {b: "B"}
     > (append { a: nil }
     +         { b: (range 1 3) } )
     {a: "", b: [1 2 3]}
     > (dict-get "b" *1)
     [1 2 3]
+    > (foreach pair { a: 17, b: 76 } (dict-value pair))
+    [17 76]
+    > (foreach n (range 4 6) {=n: (^ n 2)})
+    {4: 16, 5: 25, 6: 36}
+    > (dict-collate {a:" ", b:1, b:2})
+    {a: [" "], b: [1 2]}

 ### Records